RoboMasterS1Challenge/robomaster_s1_can_hack/README.md

-# DJI RoboMaster S1 ROS Bridge Package
+# DJI RoboMaster S1 ROS Bridge Package (under developping)

 This is a ROS node package and Nucleo-F767ZI Firmware for controlling your RoboMaster S1 through ROS network.